SalomePlatform/yacs/doc/integration.rst

 The sixth chapter (:ref:`progdsc`) is aimed particularly at persons who would like to develop new datastream ports based on the DSC programming model.

-The next chapter is a :ref:`calcium`.
+Finally, the last chapter is a :ref:`calcium`.
 CALCIUM ports are datastream ports predefined in SALOME that simply implement datastream couplings in YACS.

-Finally, the last chapter is a guide for use of a tool (:ref:`yacsgen`)  that automates the integration of calculation codes in Fortran, C, Python and that use CALCIUM datastream ports, that is not possible with the :ref:`hxx2salome` tool.

 .. toctree::
    :maxdepth: 2